zachlipp/lippingoff/content/blog/2019-07-14-cute-softmax-trick.md

-I'll have a full implementation up and some point - this was a fun roadblock in the meantime!
+I'll have a full implementation up at some point - this was a fun roadblock in the meantime!